platonic-io/detsys-testkit/demo/slides.md

   using a seed, determines the arrival order of the messages;

-* Timeouts and retires are handled by explicit tick messages, that are also deterministically sent by the Scheduler.
+* Timeouts and retires are handled by explicit tick messages, that are also deterministically sent by the Scheduler, which means we can speed up time and not have to wait for actual timeouts to happen.

 ---